ducks23/bundle-kubeflow/README.md

 '
 ```

-For a more thorough example, see https://github.com/dexidp/dex/tree/master/examples
+For more thorough examples, see https://github.com/dexidp/dex/tree/master/examples
+If you'd like to disable the default basic credentials, run:

+    juju config dex-core static-username='' static-password=''

 ## Using